 Anima: Gate of Memories is a decent title that runs fine and packs a lengthy story to it as well.
 It just really lags behind with its stiff gameplay and basic design.
 This wasn't a terrible title as it runs fine, I've just come to expect a bit more from RPG experiences and this wasn't quite up there with the rest of the pack.
 I also would have liked the skill tree to be more useful in the title as it was just there instead of being a core element of the title.
 I also wasn't a huge fan of the second character despite finding him useful in combat and there could have been a bit more inclusion.
 Anima works fine and for those wanting another fairly long world to explore than it's a fine addition to the collection.

-Review Done on Anima: Gate of Memories for Xbox One
+Anima: Gate of Memories Review on Xbox One

 Review Code Provided by Novy Unlimited